-J&K: Pulwama attack mastermind Kamran killed in encounter, says reports
+Pulwama attack mastermind killed?
+Police says details being ascertained

-Jammu, Feb 18: Pulwama terror attack mastermind Kamran was killed by the security forces on Monday in the ongoing encounter in South Kashmir's Pulwama district.
+Jammu, Feb 18: Two terrorist believed to be masterminds of the Pulwama attack have been killed in an encounter in South Kashmir's in Pinglan area of Pulwama district, around 15 km from the site of a major suicide attack that killed 40 CRPF personnel on February 14.
+According to reports, a Pakistani terrorist along with a local was killed in the encounter.

+The police say that they are ascertaining the identities of the two.

 The house in which the terrorists were holed up was blasted by security forces.
 As per reports, top Jaish-e-Mohammed operative, who is believed to be the mastermind behind the Pulwama suicide bombing, is believed to have been inside the building which was blasted.

 [4 army personnel, including Major martyred in encounter with JeM terrorists in Pulwama, J&K]

+#UPDATE on Pinglana, Pulwama encounter: One AK-47 & one pistol recovered.
+Identification of bodies of the two terrorists killed during encounter, yet to be confirmed.
+Search operation continues. #JammuAndKashmir pic.twitter.com/CGYfIctxNL— ANI (@ANI) February 18, 2019

 Kamran, the terrorist who was cornered by security forces is reportedly the mastermind of the Pulwama terror attack which took place on February 14.
-Two more terrorists are trapped along with Kamaran.
+Five to six terrorists are trapped along with Kamran.
 The security forces are closing in on them.

-Security forces believe that all terrorists who were trapped in the house have been killed.
-However, their bodies are yet to be recovered.
+The alleged mastermind of the 14 February IED suicide attack on a CRPF convoy by the Jaish-e-Mohammed (JeM), Abdul Rashid Ghazi aka Kamran trained the attacker, Adil Ahmed Dar and was also responsible for many other attacks on security forces in recent times.

 A fresh encounter in Pulwama broke out on Monday morning in South Kashmir's Pulwama after the Pakistan-based outfit's Jaish-e-Mohammed (JeM) militants fired upon security forces.